hubtype/botonic/doc-botonic/docs/create-convapp.md

    ]
    ```

-You bot is ready!
+Your bot is ready!
 Now try your bot with `botonic serve` and put it into production by running `botonic deploy`.

 **Note**: Remember to run `botonic` commands from bot's project root folder.
 See the [**Quick Start section**](getting-started) for further details.